sebastiantoh/sml-slang/src/typechecker/README.md

 This is desugared to function application, so we do not need to handle this.

 ### Function
 We evaluate the type of a function in two steps.
-First, we evaluate the type of `match` to test for validity and then utilise the type and set of constriants to evaluate the function type.
+First, we evaluate the type of `match` to test for validity and then utilise the type and set of constraints to evaluate the function type.

 #### Evaluate `match`
 We check that all patterns have same types and all expressions have same types.